Frequently Asked Questions

 What is the existing traffic on the I-794 Lake Interchange?

 The mainline (eastbound and westbound) annual average of daily traffic in 2022 was 73,900 vehicles at the Milwaukee River, with trucks making up 3.1%, and 42,500 vehicles at the Hoan Bridge, with trucks making up 3.7%.
 I-794 is an important route for freight and delivery to and from Port Milwaukee.
-Port Milwaukee handles 2.3 million metric tons of cargo and estimates between 75,000 to 100,000 truck trips every year.
+Detailed traffic analysis will be provided at the Public Involvement Meeting #2, which will be held later this year.

 Will the I-794 freeway be removed?